 But then ... you get the dreaded email.

 "I'd like to talk about some of the details of this contract before I sign."

-Even if a salesperson has properly qualified a prospect and correctly managed their expectations through the sales process, the deal can still end in a negotiation.
 The rep then needs to shift gears from consultant to negotiator in order to engineer an agreement that's a win-win for both their own and their prospect's companies.

-10 Critical Negotiation Skills to Develop
+Sales Negotiation Skills to Develop

 - Clearly defining concessions